 Longboard types are usually associated with riding styles, so the first question to ask yourself is, what kind of riding do you plan to do on your longboard.

 We’ll start with an overview of the most common longboard riding activities.
 Then we’ll take a brief look at the things that make one longboard different from another.
 Lastly, we’ll bring the pieces together and discuss how each characteristic is associated with each riding style.

 Longboard types : riding styles

 Let’s review the main kinds of longboard riding activities so you can better scope the features you need for your board based on the kind of things you want to do with it.

 You plan to use your longboard mainly as transportation for commuting or going to stores and places around your neighborhood, or across town.
-You will primarily be pushing and braking with your foot over pavements.
+You will primarily be pushing and foot braking over smooth and rough pavement.

-Ask yourself if you’re more likely to rider your board for long distance commutes, or small alleys and sidewalks.
-This will influence the type of longboard that’s best suited for you.
+Ask yourself if you’re more likely to ride your board for long distance commutes or small alleys and sidewalks.
+This will influence the type of longboard that’s best suited for you (keep reading).

 You want to ride downhill at speed while chaining slides to control your speed.
 Sliding involve turning your board sideways making

 Freeride is considered an expert-level style, so if that’s what you’re aiming for, make sure you have adequate skills and protective gear – believe me, crashing on a road hurts…

 Freestyle / dance

 You’re interested in more creative and technical styles of longboard riding and want to learn and perform maneuvers like street tricks, technical sliding, manuals, kickflips, shuvits etc.

 Like freeride, freestyle also involves advanced board control skills, but if you’re a beginner it’s a good way to build these skills.